Group14-TeamTidy/ChoreKeeper/README.md

 - Create, update, and delete chores
 - View and manage a list of chores
 - Receive notifications regarding chores
-- Can response x users with y requests per minute concurrently
+- Can response 100 users with 1000 requests per minute concurrently

 ## Technologies
 #### Frontend: